iterative/dvc.org/content/docs/command-reference/config.md

   the project's `.dvc/config`.
 Useful to apply config options to all your projects.

-- `--system` - use a system config file (e.g. `/etc/dvc/config`) instead of
+- `--system` - use the system config file (e.g. `/etc/dvc/config`).
+Useful to
-  `.dvc/config`.
-Useful to apply config options to all the projects (all users) in the machine.
-May require superuser access e.g.
-  `sudo dvc config --system ...` (Linux).
+  set config options for all of the projects in the machine (all users).
+May require superuser access e.g. `sudo dvc config --system ...` (Linux).

 - `-l`, `--list` - lists all defined config values.